lat-lon/deegree-workshop/README.md

 ### Useful commands to monitor the docker container

-docker logs -f deegree	- follow the deegree console output
+* `docker logs -f deegree`	- follow the deegree console output

-docker attach deegree		- attach to the deegree container
+* `docker attach deegree`	- attach to the deegree container

-You can detach from the container and leave it running with CTRL-p CTRL-q.
-Requires to pass -it option to the docker run command!
+    * You can detach from the container and leave it running with CTRL-p CTRL-q.
+Requires to pass `-it` option to the docker run command!

-You can stop the container with CTRL+c.
+    * You can stop the container with CTRL+c.

-docker exec -it deegree '/bin/bash' - opens a shell in the running deegree container.
+* `docker exec -it deegree '/bin/bash'` - opens a shell in the running deegree container.

-Use exit to disconnect from the container.
+    * Use command `exit` to disconnect from the container.

-docker stats deegree 	- This will present the CPU utilization for the container, the memory used and total memory available to the container.
+* `docker stats deegree` 	- This will present the CPU utilization for the container, the memory used and total memory available to the container.

-docker network inspect bridge 	- see the IP for each container
+* `docker network inspect bridge` 	- lists the IP for each container.

 # Part 2 - configure WFS 2.0 ![image alt text](resources/image_6.png)